pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-The robot bat needs some intelligence, but next you’ll go back to the `Ball` sprite, and make it bounce.
+The robot bat will need some intelligence, but next you’ll go back to the `Ball` sprite, and make it bounce.

 ## Bounce the ball off the bats: simple version